 7. Become a DSE expert

 With DSE being one of the commonest kinds of work, there is potential to make work more comfortable and productive for a very large number of people by taking a few simple precautions.
 Fortunately RoSPA now offer DSE Assessors and Ergonomic Principles course, enabling employers to ensure compliance with the relevant HSE guidance notes and to reduce the risk of associated ill-health effects.
-For more information please visit our DSE Assessors page.
+For more information call us on +44 (0)121 248 2233 or visit our website.